-Increasing product/service complexity, outsourcing and globalization have led to increasingly complex, dynamic supply networks (Harland at al., 2003).
-Moreover, according to Gribble (2001) as a system grows in complexity, small perturbations can result in large changes in behavior of the system.
-Complexity of the FSCN increased even more due to an increased number of participants, different kinds of business links and processes, increased differences of participants' technical and technological level of development, specific standards and legislations concerning food preservation and quality, product characteristics, wider product assortment, consumer wishes for fresher and more natural products, smaller production lot sizes, and so on (cf. Perona and Miragliotta, 2004; van der Spiegel, 2004; Van der Vorst at al., 2005; Tang, 2006).
+Supply chains are complex networks (Christopher and Peck, 2004) and in general, SCN complexity is caused by the multiple interactions within the network itself (cf. Asbjørnslett and Rausand, 1999) and as stated, by the influence of external factors (cf. Peck, 2005).
+Moreover, according to Gribble (2001) as a system grows in complexity, small perturbations can result in large changes in behavior of the system (known as the butterfly effect).
+That effect can also be observed in SCNs, i.e. influence of different forms of disturbances on SCN performance.
+Complexity of a FSCN has a specific character due to an increased number of participants, interrelated product and process links, increased differences of participants' technical and technological level of development, specific standards and legislations concerning food preservation and quality, product characteristics, wider product assortment, consumer wishes for fresher and more natural products, smaller production lot sizes, and so on (cf. Perona and Miragliotta, 2004; van der Spiegel, 2004; Van der Vorst et al., 2005; Tang, 2006).
+As a system becomes sufficiently complex, unexpected perturbations and failure modes inevitably will emerge (Grible, 2001) - that means, complexity of SCNs influences SCN performance and causes SCN vulnerability.

+According to Svensson (2000), vulnerability is defined as the existence of random disturbances that lead to deviations in the supply chain of components and materials from normal, expected or planned schedules or activities, all of which cause negative effects or consequences for the involved manufacturer and its sub-contractors.
 Supply chain vulnerability is an "ever-present but poorly understood fact of business life" (Haywood and Peck, 2003).
 According to Peck (2006a), "the vulnerability of the food chain is well recognized in the post 9/11 security environment, particularly in the US, where companies have been encouraged to adopt new measures to protect food supplies".
 From the logistics point of view, sources of the FSCN vulnerability (cf. Peck, 2006; Dong, 2006) are different kinds of deviations (usually regarding customer demands, but also regarding duration of logistic activities), disruptions and disasters (usually regarding supply of money, food, water, energy or fuel, system of communication or regarding climate causes).